‘Attack On Titan: Brave Order’ Has Been Announced, With Gameplay, Release Dates, And More.

 Unfortunately, the game’s release window and date have yet to be revealed by the developer.
 “Attack on Titan: Brave Order” will, however, have full voice-overs, including original voice recordings.

 It also has full voice-overs, including original voice recordings from the game.
-This isn’t the first time a game has been inspired by “Attack on Titan.”
-Mobage launched “Shingeki no Kyoujin -Jiy he no Hk- (Attack on Titan -Call for Freedom-)” for smartphones in 2014.
+This isn’t the first “Attack on Titan” game.
+Mobage released “Shingeki no Kyoujin -Jiy he no Hk- (Attack on Titan -Call for Freedom-)” for smartphones in 2014.

 “Shingeki no Kyojin -Hangeki no Tsubasa- (Attack on Titan: The Wings of Counterattack)” and “Shingeki no Kyojin (Attack on Titan)” were two more “Attack on Titan” mobile games released by the same team in 2013 and 2012.